 In the U.S., people consume an estimated three billion pizzas a year.
 That’s a potential of 600,000 tons of corrugated board that could be recovered and reused.

 WestRock is on a mission to clear the confusion about whether corrugated pizza boxes can be recycled, or not.

-By providing a scannable code on your branded pizza box, you can link consumers directly to The Pizza Box Recycling Portal where they can access their pizza box recycling guidelines!
+By partnering with WestRock to provide a scannable code on your branded pizza box, you can link consumers directly to your own branded Scan.
+Learn.
+Recycle.
+Portal where they can access their local pizza box recycling guidelines.

 Pizza boxes are made of high-quality corrugated paper, which can be recycled at least seven times. -American Forest & Paper Association (AF&PA)

 AF&PA member companies representing 94 percent of the total annual U.S. old corrugated containers (OCC) consumption accept pizza boxes. -AF&PA

 To combat misconceptions around pizza box recycling due to the presence of residual grease and cheese in the box, WestRock conducted a study using material from one of our single-stream material recovery facilities.
 The AF&PA validated our findings, which concluded that typical amounts of residual grease and cheese don’t impact the quality of the recycled fiber.
 So, remember, the next time you get pizza, don’t trash the box!
 Remove any food from inside and put it in the recycling bin instead.